ClarkLabUCB/magniFIND-seq/docs/production_reference.md

 contents were identical for all four outputs (UMI R1/R2 and non-UMI R1/R2).
 The repository also contains a fixture for the production short-UMI, empty-post-UMI, and no-TSO behavior.

-## Intentional correctness hardening

-The public implementation preserves scientific behavior while replacing cluster-specific orchestration with explicit manifests and configuration files.
-It also validates paired FASTQ structure, fails on missing CB/UB tags, uses content fingerprints for restart decisions, writes deterministic gzip files, and refuses incomplete sample aggregation.
-These checks do not alter a valid production input but turn silent truncation, sample discovery, or stale output reuse into explicit errors.

-Two production edge cases are retained transparently.
-An all-UMI sample has an empty non-UMI split; the archived shell wrapper attempted to run Trim Galore on that empty pair, whereas this repository emits a valid empty trimmed pair so the sample can continue.
-The archived read-tracking script counted both raw R1 and R2 despite labeling that metric as reads; raw QC therefore writes both `readtracking_production_legacy.tsv` and the R1-only `readtracking_corrected_r1.tsv` companion.